rairprotocol/root-devdapp/docs/step-6.md

 We are now going to create all the components that allow us to interact with the Asset Register.

-### Add Component's to enable equipping SFTs to base nft
+### Add Component's to enable equipping SFTs to base NFT

 #### Create ARModal for Signing